afarra6/Video-Game-Design/README.md

     * Introduction to core 2D concepts in Godot
     * Introduction to GDScript
     * Covering Game Design concepts: Aesthetics, Genres, Graphics, and Mechanics
-    * Brief overview of 3D concepts
+    * Introduction to frequently used coding patterns in Game Design ie.: State Machines, Singletons
     * Culminates in a collective "micro-game" project
 * Second Semester: Large Scale Group Project
-    * Introduction of more abstract concepts: Singletons, State Machines
     * Students design and build a large scale (ie. more than 1 screen) game in groups
     * Exposure to advanced tools: Plugins, Particle Effects, Ray Casting, etc.
     * Students deliver an "alpha" version (mid-semester) and a "beta" or "release" version (end of semester)